racdale/entertainment-data/README.md

 movies = read.csv('https://co-mind.org/comm-130/movies_metadata.csv',stringsAsFactors=FALSE)
 movies = movies[movies$adult=='False',]
+movies = movies[movies$popularity>2,]
 movies = movies[movies$release_date!="",]
 movies = movies[as.numeric(substr(movies$release_date,1,4))>2010,]
 dim(movies)

 ```

-The first line of code loads the dataset from the internet, the next few filter out adult movies (yup), any movie without a release date, and then filters the data set down to only the most recent films, after 2010.
+The first line of code loads the dataset from the internet, the next few filter out adult movies (yup), more popular movies, any movie without a release date, and then filters the data set down to only the most recent films, after 2010.
 The `dim` function then tells us how many movies we have.
-Over 10,000 to analyze!
+Over 4,000 to analyze!
 Nice.
 This whole process here illustrates two critical things.
 First, we must appreciate the kind generosity of projects like MovieLens and others -- the availability of such data sets is amazing.
 So, we have data.
 The second is that often the first part of analysis is carrying out a "cleansing" of the data.
 Removing items we don't want.
 Finding items that don't have needed info (e.g., release date) and managing our data to get it into shape for analysis.

 Anyway, onward.